November 5, 2024

 Explicit Photographs

-Ever since there has been the ability to record an image on film or paper, people have taken photos of things that they find attractive.
+Ever since the ability to record an image on film or paper, people have taken photos of things that they find attractive.
 This also applies to people taking pictures of themselves and others.

 The digital age has made this worse, by allowing images that could have been burned or destroyed to find new life on the Internet, without the ability to remove all copies.